Blog

 1. Production readiness metrics

 Ensuring the health and compliance of your production assets is critical.
 But what exactly does "production ready" mean?
-It can vary from team to team, and that's where internal developer portal scorecards come in as they enable you to define “production ready” by asking questions on the following criteria:
+It can vary from team to team, and that's where internal developer portal Scorecards come in.
+They enable you to define “production ready” and enforce that standard by asking questions like:

 • Ownership: Is every software/cloud asset clearly owned and maintained by a designated team?